nivedita2015/hiring-robo-project/README.md

     + rating
     + price **(In USD format (no cents), eg `$1,482,483`)**

 ### F3.
-Complete missing parts of `detail.component.ts`
+Complete missing parts of `landing.component.ts`
-In `src/app/detail/detail.component.ts`, complete the options object in the decorator to include `detail.component.html` as the template, and `detail.component.css` as the style.
+In `src/app/detail/landing.component.ts`, complete the options object in the decorator to include `detail.component.html` as the template, and `detail.component.css` as the style.

 ### F4.
 Add `DetailComponent` to the routing in `app.module.ts`

-`DetailComponent` is exported in `src/app/detail/detail.component.ts`, but not yet included in the router.
+`DetailComponent` is exported in `src/app/detail/landing.component.ts`, but not yet included in the router.
 So we have no access to it!

 + Add a route `/detail/:robo_id` to `app.module.ts`, using the `DetailComponent` for loading.